Work, Family, and Time; Program Evaluation; Qualitative Research Methods; Project Management

 From 2005 until 2015 I was the Project Manager of the Flexible Work and Well-Being Center at the University of Minnesota; one of the centers in the Work, Family & Health Network.

-From 2015 I have been a Research Specialist with Program Development at the Minnesota Population Center at the University of Minnesota.
+From 2015 I have been a Research Specialist with Research & Training at ISRDI at the University of Minnesota.

 - Campus-wide “Distinguished Thesis Award” November 2005